Jump start your career in the green building industry, just like Alison...

 Andrew won for his project The Center for Urban Energy Exchange – a concept that explores using Micro-Grids to create high density ‘off-grid’ cities.
 Operated through a central building, Micro-Grids help with the process of exchanging potential and kinetic energies, as well as other utilities.
 The Center for Urban Energy Exchange operates as the key link in the Micro-Grid.
-The building would facilitate the conversion of potential energies stored in municipal, organic, and black water waste into district heating and electricity for all the buildings within its district.
+The building would facilitate the conversion of potential energies stored in municipal, organic, and black water waste into district heating and electricity.

 View this video that details Andrew’s project idea:

 The 2017 runner-up: John Benner

 An honourable mention goes to John Benner for his project The Data-Driven-Design Environmental Learning Centre.
 This project features an educational environment that engages and teaches the community about established and emerging sustainable building practices, and strategies to achieve net zero design.
 Through a series of temporary exhibition halls and gallery spaces, the research and design community are able showcase emerging building technologies.
 The venue can also act as space to host Grassroots events.
 The top floor of the gallery houses a permanent interactive display that exhibits the building’s net energy design and how it is achieved.
 Visitors will be able to play with quick tutorial-guided 3D-modelling software and, by adjusting pre-set parameters through the use of number sliders and toggles, can modify conditions of the building envelope that are in accordance with glazing ratios and wall assemblies.

 Ashley Hu, British Columbia Institute of Technology (BCIT)